Qt1980/reading-notes/class-03.md

 Look at the picture below from tutorialrepublic.com
 ![Types of Borders](https://www.tutorialrepublic.com/lib/images/css-border-style.png)

-You can add style and flair to your content by using differnt border styles.
+You can add variety and flair to your content by using differnt border styles.
+Borders separate the edge of one box from that of another.
+They have 4 sides that can be control.
+The order of control is top, right, bottom, left.
+Each side can be control individually.